-We are an "emerging growth company," and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies may make our ADSs and ordinary shares less attractive to investors and, as a result, adversely affect the price of our ADSs and ordinary shares and result in a less active trading market for our ADSs and ordinary shares.
+We are an "emerging growth company," and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies may make our ADSs and ordinary shares less attractive to investors and, as a result, adversely affect the price of our ADSs and ordinary shares.

 We are an "emerging growth company" as defined in the U.S. Jumpstart Our Business Startups Act of 2012, or the JOBS Act, and we may take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies.
 For example, we have elected to rely on an exemption from the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, relating to internal control over financial reporting, and we will not provide such an attestation from our auditors.
 We cannot predict whether investors will find our ADSs and ordinary shares less attractive because of our reliance on some or all of these exemptions.
-If investors find our ADSs and ordinary shares less attractive, it may adversely affect the price of our ADSs and ordinary shares and there may be a less active trading market for the ADSs.
+If investors find our ADSs and ordinary shares less attractive, it may adversely affect the price of our ADSs and ordinary shares.